 In New York at the moment, Donald Trump is hot: he’s rich; he’s sexy; he’s everywhere.
 He is the weirdest, wildest story in town.
 He’s putting up the world’s tallest building; he’s making a killing on Wall Street; he’s calling Ed Koch a moron.
-They say he’ll be the next Mayor of the city, the next Governor of the state.
+They say he’ll be the next mayor of the city, the next governor of the state.
 The Republicans want him in the White House; the Democrats want him there too.
 What is this all about?

-Right now, he is tearing New York apart with his plan to build a monster skyscraper on the West Side of Manhattan, a building so tall that tenants at the top would often need to ring the porter down below to find out what the weather was like at ground level.
+Right now, he is tearing New York apart with his plan to build a monster skyscraper on the West Side of Manhattan, a building so tall that they say tenants at the top would often need to call the porter down below to find out what the weather was like at ground level.
 It has become a bitter struggle for the soul of the city, pitting rich against poor and stirring a passionate debate about wealth, poverty, greed and the whole quality of modern urban life.

 But Donald Trump is not just some distant symbol.
 He has a direct and immediate significance on this side of the Atlantic, for the central formula of his success in the last ten years is precisely the same as the one which Mrs Thatcher is now trying to apply to the British inner cities.